voxpelli/node-tema/README.md

 * **suffix** – a string that is appended to the final content before it is returned

 ## Changelog

+### 0.2.0

+* New: Added new methods `getThemeInstance()` and `getLocals()`
+* Tweaked: Changed the structure of values sent to preprocess methods.
+* Tweaked: Reworked the lookup system for template files and added a cache to reduce file IO (off by default)
+* Tweaked: Preprocess methods are now run in the context of the Tema instance and can thus eg. access locals by calling `this.getLocals()`
+* Tweaked: A deep clone of all variables are now made before they are sent into preprocess methods etc – to avoid leaks of changes reaching outside of the specific rendering.
+* Removed: `renderPromise()` and `recursiveRendererPromise()` because `render()` and `recursiveRenderer()` already returns promises when not given a node.js callback.

 ### 0.1.1